saasuke-labs/bluegreen-vps/README.md

 # Blue Green VPS

+## Glossary

+- VPS: I will be using VPS in this Readme to avoid saying VM or VPS every time.

+## Context

 Feasibility study for deploying golang apps to private VPS and serve them using Cloudflare.
 Based on levelsio style but with some checks in place + adapted for compiled languages.

 ## Deployment Approaches Comparison